Making Coffee, Brewing Coffee, Drinking Coffee, Preparing Coffee ...

 Coffee beansAbout Espresso

-Espresso is a strong, dark-roasted version of coffee that is brewed through a special steam-extraction process.
-Espresso originated in Italy, but it is now popular all over the world.
-Many of the recipes in this site use espresso as the main ingredients.
-In the past, most people associated the term espresso with a concentrated and bitter brew.
-However, there has been a new awareness of espresso and high quality coffees in general created within the last several years due to articles in magazines, newspapers and promotions by the coffee industry.
-As a result, the general public has become more sophisticated and discerning in their taste, and the old reputation for espresso has been replaced by an enthusiasm for espresso-based drinks as evidenced by the long lines at the espresso stands.
+Espresso is actually a strong, dark-roasted type of coffee which is brewed by using a distinctive steam-extraction method.
+Espresso started in Italy, however it's currently well-known worldwide.
+You will find many coffee recipes in this coffee making website that make use of espresso as the actual primary ingredients.
+Previously, many people linked the word espresso with a strong and bitter coffee.
+Nevertheless, we have seen a fresh understanding of espresso and top quality coffees generally established during the last several years as a result of articles in publications, newsprint and campaigns from the coffee industry.
+Therefore, the consumer is becoming far more complex and critical in their taste, and the past reputation regarding espresso continues to be replaced by the passion for espresso-based beverages as shown from the long queues at the espresso stands.

-The term espresso is Italian for fast and primarily describes the method of preparation.
-The espresso brewing method uses pressure rather than gravity to rapidly extract the essence of the coffee in a concentrated form.
-Espresso is also used to describe the blend of beans and the degree of roast for the beans used to prepare espresso.
-Espresso roast is one of the darkest roasts and is characterized by a slightly burnt flavor.
+The word espresso is actually Italian pertaining to fast and mainly details the process of preparation.
+The espresso brewing technique utilizes pressure as opposed to the law of gravity to swiftly acquire the essence from the coffee within a concentrated form.
+Espresso can also be used to explain the blend of coffee beans and also the extent of roast for the coffee beans used to make espresso.
+Espresso roast is amongst the darkest roasts and is also indicated by a rather burnt flavor.

-Almost all coffee specialty shops now have commercial espresso machines and serve both espresso and espresso drinks to a growing number of enthusiasts.
-In addition to the specialty shops, curbside espresso carts and drive-through espresso windows have sprung up throughout the greater metropolitan area.
-Now, it seems that every shopping mall and supermarket has its own espresso station.
+Just about all coffee specialty stores will have industrial espresso equipment and serve both espresso as well as espresso beverages to a increasing number of coffee lovers.
+Besides the specialty stores, curbside espresso carts and drive-through espresso outlets have popped up throughout the larger metropolitan location.
+Today, it appears that each and every shopping center and superstore features its own espresso station.

 From the coffee orchard to your cup